-Welcome to the California State University (CSU) – the largest comprehensive higher education system in the nation with 23 unique campuses serving more than 437,000 students with 44,000 employees statewide.
-Each year, the university awards nearly 100,000 bachelor's, master's and doctoral degrees.
-CSU graduates now total nearly 3 million strong, and are serving as leaders in the industries that drive California's economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+Welcome to the California State University (CSU) – the world’s largest comprehensive higher education system in the nation with 23 unique campuses serving more than 470,000 students with 47,000 employees statewide.
+Each year, the University awards more than 100,000 degrees.
+CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 The newest—CSU Channel Islands—opened in fall 2002, with freshmen arriving in fall 2003.